 Primary key (primary_key)

-The primary key of a table uniquely identifies the data in the table.
-A primary key consists of one or more columns.
-You must specify a primary key when you create a table.
+A primary key is the unique identifier for data in a table.
+It consists of one or more columns.
+You must specify a primary key (PRIMARY KEY) when you create a table.

 LindormTable |